 Champions of Change

-Her investigation led to an inquiry by a New York assistant district attorney and changes to the Department of Public Charities and Corrections which funded the asylums in New York City.
+Bly’s investigation led to an inquiry by a New York assistant district attorney as well as changes to the Department of Public Charities and Corrections which funded New York City’s asylums.

-The work of these women as well as others and new medical discoveries helped changed conditions at asylums.
+The work of these women and others, in addition to new medical discoveries, helped changed conditions at insane asylums.